This post may contain affiliate links. For more information, read my disclosure policy.

 I love whipped cream, but using it as a frosting isn’t always my favorite way to use it.
 If you’ve ever used it to decorate cakes and cupcakes you might have noticed that it doesn’t hold well for very long.
 It’s great if you plan to serve a dessert right away, but if you want to frost them ahead of time it’s not always the best choice.
 It tends to break down and weep, which means it releases moisture.
 So not good.

-The good news is that you can have that fresh whipped cream flavor in a frosting AND make it so it’s stable and holds its shape.
+The good news is that you can have that fresh whipped cream flavor in a frosting AND make it so it’s stable and holds its shape on cakes and cupcakes.
 You just need to know the secret and I think you’re going to love it!
-This whipped cream frosting is my favorite frosting recipe to use when I want a light and creamy frosting.
+This whipped cream frosting is my favorite frosting recipe to use when I want a light and creamy frosting – the taste and texture is amazing.
 I’ve been making this for strawberry shortcake cakes for years but I also love it on all desserts.

 Sturdy Whipped Cream Frosting Ingredients